In this article, you'll discover...

 One thing that’s wrong with guys today is that many of them simply don’t listen.

-If you want to trigger emotional attraction in a man (or anyone), listening is the most important conversation skill you can have; specifically, listening in images.
+If you want to spark emotional attraction in a man (or anyone), listening is the most important conversation skill you can have; specifically, listening in images.

 It’s incredibly sexy – and a huge turn-on – when a man truly listens to a woman.